- 1 Purpose

 All systems collecting data must be consistent with the provisions of the Records and Information Management Policy.

-Information System Custodians and/or project managers responsible for the implementation of new systems must consult with the Manager (Enterprise Information Management Services) prior to implementation of a new system to determine the appropriate retention period for records and/or data to be captured and stored in that system.
+Information System Custodians and/or project managers responsible for the implementation of new systems must consult with the Manager (Enterprise Information Management) prior to implementation of a new system to determine the appropriate retention period for records and/or data to be captured and stored in that system.

 4.6 Accessibility, Usability and Inclusive Design